MACNICA-CLAVIS-NV/abandoned_object_detection/README.md

 - This application was inherited the TensorRT based YOLO implementation from [jkjung-avt](https://github.com/jkjung-avt)/[tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos).
 The software is under the MIT license.
 - The [jkjung-avt](https://github.com/jkjung-avt)/[tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos) referenced source code of [NVIDIA/TensorRT](https://github.com/NVIDIA/TensorRT) samples to develop most of the demos in this repository.
 Those NVIDIA samples are under [Apache License 2.0](https://github.com/NVIDIA/TensorRT/blob/master/LICENSE).

-Report OSS activity of Abandoned Object Detection & FAQ
+Contents
 --------

+### Report OSS activity of Abandoned Object Detection & FAQ
 - We release the event report that you can understand in 5 minutes!

   Title : Let's develop the Abandoned Object Detection System using a TensorRT-optimized YOLOv4 as the object detection model.